-GM Korea to cut output of key SUV as virus hits US exports: document
+GM Korea to cut output of key SUV as virus hits US exports: Document

 South Korea recorded some of the earliest infections after the virus spread from China, where it was first reported at the end of last year.
 The export-reliant economy has since managed to control the outbreak and allowed manufacturers to resume production - only to be met with slumping overseas demand.

-Hyundai Motor Co , South Korea's biggest automaker by sales, has idled most of its five factories in Ulsan in the southeast from April 30 to May 5 - including a weekend and public holiday, when it would normally operate at times of strong demand - and extended the suspension of a line producing its Elantra sedan to Friday from May 1.
+Hyundai Motor Co, South Korea's biggest automaker by sales, has idled most of its five factories in Ulsan in the southeast from Apr 30 to May 5 - including a weekend and public holiday, when it would normally operate at times of strong demand - and extended the suspension of a line producing its Elantra sedan to Friday from May 1.